-- Revenue: The actual current recurring income and then added all the known and relatively certain changes and some organic growth in existing client to the current revenues, both recurring and non-recurring.
-The Group has considered potential positive and negative impacts from the COVID-19 pandemic on its markets - Employee cost based on current level of employees plus additional staff as identified in the budget, adjusted for annual increases (July each year) - Other expenses based on current expense base with escalations - Working capital changes: This includes receipts from increases or decreases to debtors and deferred revenue based on increases or decreases to sales of the prior period and changes to payables.
+- Revenue: The ARR at June 22 and then added all the known and relatively certain changes and conservative growth in existing client and new client revenues. - Employee cost based on current level of employees plus additional staff as identified in the budget, adjusted for annual increases.
+Employee costs include casual labour costs that will vary based on development activity.
+It is expected that these casual labour costs can be flexed up and down by the Group based on availability of funds. - Other expenses based on current expense base with escalations. - Working capital changes: This includes receipts from increases or decreases to debtors and deferred revenue based on increases or decreases to sales of the prior period and changes to payables.